thinkle-iacs/think-js/forward.md

 A very brief forward to the Javascript edition
 ----------------------------------------------

+Note: this latest JavaScript edition has been edited by Thomas Hinkle for use at Innovation Academy Charter School.
+I have built a simple Text Interface library and updated the turtle examples.
+Matt Curinga had built this book to use repl.it for examples, but in the summer of 2024, repl.it discontinued its educational offerings.
+As a result, I'm translating the examples to work as simple Codepen pages.

 In the Ed Tech department at Adelphi, we have switched our introductory programming courses from Python to Javascript.
-Javascript has many of the features we like about Python, but also offers easy congiguration and a path to developing web and mobile apps without introducing additional programming languages.
+Javascript has many of the features we like about Python, but also offers easy configuration and a path to developing web and mobile apps without introducing additional programming languages.
 Most of the text is a straight port of the Python text, with some details to the specific Javascript features.
 The chapters